-3. Use the free printable coloring page from Babbles and Dabbles to draw how a person’s face look for different emotions.
+4. Use my free blank faces emotion printable coloring page to draw different emotions.

-4. Ask your kids, “Have you ever felt those emotions?
-“Can you relate / empathize to how that individual feels?”
+6. Ask your kids, “Have you ever felt those emotions?
+“Can you relate/empathize to how that individual feels?”

-5. Use the free Emotion Cards from Autism Teaching Strategies to work on your kids’ relating / empathy skills.
+6. Use the free Emotion Cards from Autism Teaching Strategies to work on your kids relating/empathy skills.